 - In Sonic the Comic, Super Sonic was actually Sonic's Super-Powered Evil Side.
 During one story they got split apart, and Super Sonic lost both his power and his memory, becoming far more mellow, and befriending a magician called Ebony, who helped him get back on his feet.
 At the end of the series, Ebony and Super Sonic showed up at the final battle against Chaos, Super Sonic dying as a result of losing his power.
 Super Sonic absorbed the energy from Chaos, restoring his power... and his former Omnicidal Maniac personality.
 Fortunately, unlike most examples of this trope, he didn't kill Ebony.
 But she was forced to merge the two Sonics back together to stop Super's rampage.

 - The Batman & Robin Adventures features this in an issue called "Dagger's Tale".
 The title character is relating to when he followed this to a young hotheaded inmate, revealing how when he attempted to break out of prison with an Ax-Crazy partner it went horribly wrong and said crazy partner decided their partnership wasn't working out.
 Batman saves Dagger at the last minute.
 He's astonished for a second ("You-You saved me?!"
-"I save everyone."), but after a remembering that Batman had previously gotten him captured in the first place decided to pay him back by attempting to stab him in the back, only to be punched out by the Dark Knight.
-After finishing things, he urges the inmate to not make a stupid mistake like he did and just serve his time out.
+"I save everyone."), but after remembering that Batman had previously gotten him captured in the first place decided to pay him back by attempting to stab him in the back, only to be punched out by the Dark Knight.
+After finishing things, he urges the inmate to not make a stupid mistake as he did and just serve his time out.